redwoodjs/redwoodjs-com-archive/ROADMAP.md

 Not everything will be in `v1.0`.
 Even things core to the Redwood dream—like more sides and targets—won't be there.
 But that's by design: we're trying to be careful about our priorities, both because we want `v1.0` to be something special and because if we aren't careful, we'll never get there.
 One of the hardest things in open source is saying no, but as we get closer to `v1.0`, it's increasingly what we'll have to do.

 With that said, here's the `v1.0` roadmap.
-If you're interested in helping with one of these, just let us know in the [RedwoodJS Forum](https://community.redwoodjs.com/) and we'll be happy to get you set up.
+If you're interested in contributing to one of these categories, just let us know in the [RedwoodJS Forum](https://community.redwoodjs.com/) and we'll be happy to get you set up.
 With so many corners to finish, we need contributors now more than ever, so even the smallest contribution is appreciated!

 ## Accessibility

 <span id="status-4" class="font-mono">Polishing</span>

 Accessibility is a first-class concern.
 We want you to be able to build accessible websites without having to jump through hoops.
 While accessibility is a broad topic that we plan to keep iterating on, `v1.0` will bring you a solid foundation, addressing key concnerns, like route announcements and scroll.
-And the best part is it's all baked-in.
+And the best part is: it's all baked-in.

-A common theme of the weeks leading up to `v1.0` will be that we want to make sure what we have actually works, so if you're savy with a screen reader, testing the route announcer on multiple screen readers on multiple browsers would be invaluable feedback!
-The major things to look out for are that the route is actually announced and that the scroll is actually reset.
+A common theme leading up to `v1.0` will be that we want to make sure what we have actually works, so if you're savy with a screen reader, testing the route announcer on multiple screen readers on multiple browsers would be invaluable feedback!

 [Accessibility • GitHub Project Board](https://github.com/redwoodjs/redwood/projects/5)